mrihtar/GeoCoordinateConverter/README.md

 0000003 76000.000 509010.000 341.896
 </pre>
 If you compare the output with the original VTG2225.XYZ, you'll notice a small difference in heights.
-This is because in VTG2225.flh they were calculated using Helmert transformation but the default for "-t 4" is using geoid model.
+This is because the heights in VTG2225.flh were calculated using Helmert transformation but the default height calculation for "-t 4" is using geoid model.

-Which height calculation you use for conversion depends on input data.
-There are some reasonable defaults (see usage) for each type of conversion.
+Which height calculation you use for conversion depends also on input data.
+There are some recommended defaults for each type of conversion (see Usage).

 #### Example 4 (processing many files)
 If gk-slo was compiled with MinGW on Windows or is being used on Unix, you